jakubvalenta/tessellation/README.md

 # Tessellation

-Tessellation is a tool to arrange tiles (several small images) into one large composition.
+A web app to arrange tiles according to specified rules.

-Tessellation takes the input images and then repeats, rotates and arranges them in such a way that their matching edges appear side by side.
-The resulting composition is diverse yet smooth.
+Tessellation allows you to upload square images and define how they connect.
+The app will then try to arrange the tiles into a larger composition adhering to the connection rules.
 This is similar to the [Wang tiles problem](https://en.wikipedia.org/wiki/Wang_tile).

 ![Tessellation](./tessellation/static/img/tessellation.png)